raspberrypilearning/motor-robot-buggy-scratch/en/step_7.md

 + A Raspberry Pi 4
 + A 4xAA battery box
-+ A power supply for the Raspberry Pi, e.g. a USB powerbank
++ A power supply for the Raspberry Pi, e.g. a USB power bank

 --- /task ---